Sarath Fonseka

 A few months after the defeat of the Tamil Tigers, Fonseka was appointed Chief of Defence Staff by President Mahinda Rajapaksa.
 While his new post was of a higher rank, Fonseka saw the move as an attempt to sideline him.
 Amid rumours of his desire to enter politics, he subsequently retired from the post on 16 November 2009.
-On 29 November 2009, Fonseka formally announced his candidature in the 2010 Sri Lankan Presidential Election.
+On 29 November 2009, Fonseka formally announced his candidature in the 2010 Sri Lankan presidential election.
 His candidacy was endorsed by the main opposition parties, and Fonseka became the main opposition candidate challenging President Rajapaksa.
 He campaigned under the sign of a swan, and the slogan Vishvasaniya Venasak (A Credible Change).

 Following his election defeat, Fonseka was arrested on 8 February 2010, and the government announced he would be court-martialed for committing "military offences".
-He was convicted for corrupt military supply deals and sentenced to three years in prison.
+He was convicted of corrupt military supply deals and sentenced to three years in prison.

 After serving more than 2 years in prison, Fonseka was released amidst local and international pressure on 21 May 2012.
 As per the pre-election statement, President Maithripala Sirisena, gave him the complete presidential pardon and acquitted him of all the charges against him on 22 January 2015, restoring his civic rights.

+On 29 June 2024, Fonseka launched his own written book titled The Army Commander's Promise to the Nation – I will not leave this war to the next Army Commander.

+On 25 July 2024, he had announced his candidacy in the 2024 Sri Lankan presidential election.

 Early life

 Fonseka was born on 18 December 1950 in the coastal town of Ambalangoda in the south of Sri Lanka.
-His father was Peter Fonseka, a school principal and his mother Egodage Piyawathie De Silva was a teacher.
+His father was Gardihewage Peter Fonseka, a school principal and his mother Egodage Piyawathie De Silva was a teacher.
 He initially attended Madawalalanda Maha Vidyalaya (1955–1957) in Ampara, later receiving his secondary education from Dharmasoka College, Ambalangoda (1958–1965) and Ananda College, Colombo (1966–1969).
 Fonseka represented his alma mater in cadeting, swimming and water polo events.
 He was the college swimming and water polo captain in 1969 and later represented the defence services and the country in these sports.
-He was a Sergeant of the College Cadet Platoon.
+He was a sergeant of the College Cadet Platoon.